This post may contain affiliate links. Please see our disclosure policy.

 How to Make Coconut Glaze

-Removing the Loaf Cake
+Removing the Loaf

-When the loaf cake is done, you serve it from the pan, with the glaze poured over the top OR remove the loaf cake from the pan, serve it on a small platter and pour the glaze over it.
+When the loaf cake is done, you serve it from the pan, with the glaze poured over the top OR remove the loaf cake from the pan, serve it on a small platter, and pour the glaze over it.

 The easiest way to remove the loaf cake is by pulling it up on the two sides of the parchment paper.
 This is why we always suggest leaving a small amount at the top to grab for easy removal.